sourcebroker/deployer-extended/README.rst

 - | **entrypoint_filename**
   | *required:* yes
   |
   | The filename that will be overwritten with "entrypoint_inject" php code.
+If entrypoint is inside folder then
-  |
+    write it with this folder like: 'entrypoint_filename' => 'typo3/index.php'

 - | **entrypoint_needle**
   | *required:* no